theQuert/XPS-9360-macOS/README.md

         setup_var 0x85C 0x01     // Negative voltage for 0x85A
 ```
    ### Swapping SSD
-  - You need an external NVMe reader to carry your new SSD as a external drive.
+  - You need an external NVMe reader to carry your new SSD as an external drive.
   - Under macOS environment, using `Disk Utility` format your new SSD as `APFS` format.
   - Using [Carbon Copy Cloner](https://bombich.com/download), to clone the whole System Disk to your new drive.
   -  If it works fine, shutdown the system, and use the screw to swap your SSD with the new one.
-  -  Now, it's time to enjoy...

    ## Credits
    #### [the-darkvoid](https://github.com/the-darkvoid/XPS9360-macOS)